Ethan-LWT/Shell_script/README.md

 # Shell_script
-This is a Shell script for making our workflow become more earier.
+These Alias can make our workflow to become more earier.

 ## What is the function actually do.
 `git_create` Adding a project to Github using the command line.